santimm44/new-front-end/README.md

 ### Profile Page To Do List

-* Create verification for creating account like with email, username, and phone number

-* Account Recovery Page

-* Create Interfaces in line with back end
-  * Edit and Delete Settings
+* Profile Picture on Create Account and Profile

-  * Add, Edit, Delete Scores
-  * Add and Delete Friends
+* Add Spotter/Trainer Card to Backend once complete
+  - Filter each page by isSpotter or isTrainer and possibly state for now
+  - Pull userId from every user with a post, filter by isSpotter or isTrainer, and display on correct page.
+  - If user hits Match, it will add them to their friends list and then display the next user in line to match with
+  - If User hits Next, it will just display the next user in line

+* Edit Profile Data
+  - Input fields
+  - Profile Picture
+  - Dropdowns

+* Clean Up Create Account UI and validate the required data

-* Styling for Modals
+* Dynamic Routing for Messaging and Profiles

-* Match Page Startup
+*
 ## Ssantiago Pushing to publish branch

 <SidebarItem